Blake Farenthold: Michael Rekola

 In December 2017, Michael Rekola, a former senior aide and communications director to Farenthold, alleged that the congressman was verbally abusive and sexually demeaning, and described his congressional office as an intensely hostile environment with Farenthold often making comments about women's physical features, including their breasts or behinds.
 Past co-workers and relatives have corroborated Rekola's story, some having first-hand accounts of Farenthold subjecting his staff "to a stream of angry behavior... screaming fits of rage, slamming fists on desks and castigating aides", and regularly using profane slurs to describe those who worked in his office.
 Farenthold denied using sexual insults, but admitted to using vulgar language, claiming that it was "in jest".

 Resignation from Congress

 Farenthold announced on December 14, 2017, that he would retire and not seek reelection to his seat in 2018.
 On April 6, 2018, he suddenly resigned from office.

 On April 24, 2018, Texas Governor Greg Abbott ordered an emergency special election for the district.
 Abbott asked Farenthold to pay the cost for the special election; Farenthold declined to do so.
 The June 30, 2018 special election to replace Farenthold was won by fellow Republican Michael Cloud.

-Farenthold rejected calls for him to repay the public funds used to settle the sexual harassment case against him.
+Farenthold rejected calls for him to repay the public funds used to settle a sexual harassment case against him.